 A Guide to Growing Herbs for Cooking

 Fresh herbs add so much to everyday cooking, that there are few kitchens that don’t boast a pot or two of parsley, basil or coriander.
 They each add interesting flavours and tastes to all manner of hot and cold dishes.
+With Miracle-Gro® Gro-ables Herb Seed Pods range it's even easier to grow your favourite herbs indoors.

 Growing some herbs such as mint, rosemary and thyme indoors can provide a year-round crop of useful leaves.
 In the case of mint, because it will be grown in a container, the roots will be kept restricted and won’t run riot throughout your garden soil.